 by John Brown, HaveFunBiking.com

 The idea of strapping a motor to a bicycle is nothing new.
 In fact, the first internal combustion engine bicycle was launched in 1885.
 As the bicycle industry moved forward into the next century, bikes with motors became motorcycles.
 But, the call for some sort of bicycle, powered by a motor, has never faded away.
-In recent years bicycles called E-bikes or electric assist bikes have emerged to fill that void.
-Now as the electric bike market matures there are many options you can choose from when looking to buy.
+In recent years bicycles called E-bikes or electric-assist bikes have emerged to fill that void.
+Now as battery technology matures there are many options you can choose from when looking to buy an electric bike.
 Read on for some tips on choosing the right E-bike for you.

 Motor options for E-bikes